nukecarnivore/website/content/bio/about.md

 testing if food has expired by eating it.
 <br>
 <br>
-Please feel free to reach out
+Please feel free to reach out below
 <br>
 <br>
 **Email:** <a href="mailto:hchow043@gmail.com"> hchow043@gmail.com</a>